 Workforce development programs serve specific employers in the region and their current employees who are seeking job skill upgrades and/or personal growth.
-A key component of the mission of the M-TEC is to provide to business and industry partners educational opportunities through customized training and contracted education.
 These educational opportunities are specifically designed to upgrade and enhance the job skills necessary to compete in a local, state, national, and global economy.
 Workforce development courses are custom designed to fill a specific need and include but are not limited to: welding, manufacturing, construction, and information technology; human resources; leadership and supervisory skills; and MIOSHA safety training and business practices.
-For additional information about workforce development educational opportunities, please call 989-705-3601.
+For additional information about workforce development educational opportunities, please call 989-705-3631.